CommE2E/comm/README.md

 ## SquadCal

 SquadCal is the working name of this open source messaging project.
 The goal is to create a chat app that:
-1. Is oriented around helping people spend time together,
+1. Is oriented around social planning,
-2. Can scale chat threads to dozens or even hundreds of users,
-3. Helps people manage and maintain their relationships over time,
+2. Can support large communities, and
-4. Is end-to-end encrypted, and
+3. Is end-to-end encrypted.
-5. Supports extensive personalization/customization of chat threads.

 ## Repo structure